Associations¶

 foreign key column in the base table.
 To override this behaviour, add a third

-, passing the name of the column you intend
+argument to your has_many call, passing the name of the column you intend

 to use as the foreign key column in the base table.